BrianWill/byteschool/markdown/pigeon/data types, operators.md

 ## input/output

-As dicsussed earlier, performing input and output ultimately requires system calls.
+As discussed earlier, performing input and output ultimately requires system calls.
 Because Pigeon is a simple, educational language, it has no facility for performing system calls, but it does provide two operators for doing very basic input/output.

 The `print` operator displays text on screen: